amiralitaheri/jdate_dart/README.md

 ------|-----------
-jalaliToGregorian(year, month, date) | Converts Jalali date to Gregorian and return the result as a map gregorianToJalali(year, month, date) | Converts Gregorian date to Jalali and return the result as a map
+jalaliToGregorian(year, month, date) | Converts Jalali date to Gregorian and return the result as a map gregorianToJalali(year, month, date) | Converts Gregorian date to Jalali and return the result as a map hijriToGregorian(year, month, date) | Converts Hijri date to Gregorian and return the result as a map gregorianToHijri(year, month, date) | Converts Gregorian date to Hijri and return the result as a map jalaliToHijri(year, month, date) | Converts Jalali date to Hijri and return the result as a map hijriToJalali(year, month, date) | Converts Hijri date to Jalali and return the result as a map

 ## extension methods